Business Opportunity

 Platform and tech

-White-label platform, website, CRM, tools, integrations, automation, and reporting.
+White-label platform, website, CRM, tools, integrations, automation, reporting, and basic technical support.

 Affiliate tests, lead tests, paid media tests, SEO/content, influencer tests, or direct outreach campaigns.